Plain language pays off for Social Security

 Our Social Security Statement reaches 125 million working Americans every year

 We’re proud that we played an instrumental role in developing such a highly visible, plain-language document.
 It has been widely accepted as a clear interpretation of complex information.

-The original statement — 6-page Personal Earnings and Benefit Estimate Statement — automatically went to workers who were 60 years old.
-It was intended to give them information about their yearly earnings and eligibility for SSA benefits and basic information about programs and benefits.
+The original — 6-page Personal Earnings and Benefit Estimate Statement — went to workers who were 60 years old.
+It was intended to give information about yearly earnings and eligibility for benefits and basic information about programs and benefits.

-Rightly, the government was concerned about its clarity and usefulness when its audience expanded drastically as a result of the legislation.
-Our preliminary review uncovered a number of flaws that needed to be fixed.
-And, ironically, the traditional “plain language” issues of word selection, active voice, and paragraph length had already been solved, but still the document suffered from many defects that impeded readability.
+Rightly, the government was concerned about its clarity when its audience expanded drastically as a result of the legislation.
+Our preliminary review uncovered a number of flaws.
+And, ironically, the traditional “plain language” issues of word selection, active voice, and paragraph length had already been solved, but still the document had defects that impeded readability.

-- analyzed the original document, its history of problems and successes, and constraints;
+- analyzed the original, its problems, successes, and constraints;

-- held intensive interviews of staff members — legal and programming staff, communication and publication personnel, customer service representatives, top managers — to uncover the constraints.
+- held intensive interviews of legal and programming staff, communication and publication personnel, customer service representatives, top managers.

 - monitored results of SSA’s survey of 16,000 randomly selected people.

 - elicited comments from agencies and organizations.

-To read more, see our article, “Plain language pays off for the Social Security Administration“ in Clarity.
+To read more, see, “Plain language pays off for the Social Security Administration“ in Clarity.

 See your own Social Security Statement at www.ssa.gov.

 Winner of the Plain Language Award

 The Social Security Statement won Vice President Gore’s Plain Language Award.
 As Gore noted,

 ”Millions of Americans depend on Social Security, and by making critical information simpler and more easy to understand, we are better serving the public.”